-1. Visit the Christmas Markets in Stockholm
+Stroll through the Christmas Markets in Stockholm

 As a bonus, you can take an evening Christmas walking tours by lantern light — definitely not something you can do any other time of year!

 Browse through the adorable red stalls that sell Christmas crafts and ornaments, as well as Swedish food and hot mulled wine.
-This is also the perfect place to pick up some Swedish souvenirs or creative Christmas gifts — there are tons of handcrafts and decorative ornaments for sale in the markets.
+This is also the perfect place to pick up some Swedish souvenirs or creative Christmas gifts — there are tons of handicrafts and decorative ornaments for sale in the markets.
 With a dusting of snow on the ground, this couldn’t be a more magical place to get in the winter spirit in Stockholm!

-2. Visit the Vasa Museum in Stockholm
+Explore the Vasa Museum in Stockholm